btk/carbonneutralwebsite/PLANS.md

 - virtual forest
   *) which is badges for websites
   *) loading this webpage emits this much carbon
-- plant trees (will take payments and than plant trees for it)
+- plant trees (will take payments and than plant trees for it)xx